-Assalam Alaikum, this would be the longest interview so far, because I caught a young lady who has made so many achievements at a very young age, Alhamdulillah.
+Assalam Alaikum, this would be the longest interview so far.
+An interview with Alhanislam, a young lady who has made so many achievements at a very young age, Alhamdulillah.
 So, patiently go through our conversation, because you would surely get inspired.

-At 17 she was the Vice president Foreign students Association Ghana (FSA) at national level,where she got an award of merit for an outstanding leadership, she is an active YALI member and a holder of 8 certificates awarded by YALI (young African leaders initiative ), she is the founder of Deen at heart ,the C.E.O of Deen at heart audio visual and print media productions , C.E.O Deen at heart online cafe, she is the co-founder and Executive director of mainta entertainment,she is a director at BUKHAM Nigeria limited.
+At 17 she was the Vice president Foreign students Association Ghana (FSA) at national level.
+Where she got an award of merit for an outstanding leadership.
+She is an active YALI member and a holder of 8 certificates awarded by YALI (young African leaders initiative ).
+She is the founder of Deen at heart. the CEO of Deen at heart audio visual and print media productions.
+The CEO Deen at heart online cafe.
+The co-founder and Executive director of mainta entertainment.
+The is a director at BUKHAM Nigeria limited.

-she is known as a motivational speaker ,maryam recently got married on the 25th of august 2017, she has signed a caller tune contract with airtel, 9 mobile formerly known as etisalat and mtn, maryam finds peace and joy in giving back to the society thus achieving recognition both in Nigeria and beyond as “Alhanislam – the motivational speaker”.
+She is known as a motivational speaker.
+Maryam got married on the 25th of August 2017 and has signed a caller tune contract with airtel, 9 mobile formerly known as etisalat and mtn.
+Maryam finds peace and joy in giving back to the society thus achieving recognition both in Nigeria and beyond as “Alhanislam – the motivational speaker”.

-Maryam’s hobbies include :”reciting the Quran as it is one of her biggest source of inspiration for poetry, reading, writing, sketching, dancing)…she recently released her album titled “IN THE HEART OF SILENCE”,where she performed one of the poems at the just concluded “ake books and arts festival”…she is currently working on couple of projects so anticipate.
+Maryam’s hobbies include :”reciting the Quran as it is one of her biggest source of inspiration for poetry, reading, writing, sketching, dancing).
+She released her album titled “IN THE HEART OF SILENCE”.
+Where she performed one of the poems at the concluded “ake books and arts festival”.
+She is constantly working on alot of projects so keep anticipating.

-That was so much to take in yeah? yes am proud of her, and I believe every youth should work towards been better than her.
+That was so much to take in yeah?
 So, now here comes our interview:

 Ayshabintmahmud: Alhamdulillah!
 May Allah make it easy for you.
 Now, Being the founder of Deen at heart.
 What is the entire concept and the motivation behind the initiative?

-In my family, we have Christians and Muslims and one thing that keeps us together without friction is respect for each other’s religion, so deen at heart is trying to also promote religious tolerance within people because the easiest way crisis comes to Nigeria is through religion.
+In my family, we have Christians and Muslims and one thing that keeps us together without friction is respect for each other’s religion.
+Deen at heart is trying to also promote religious tolerance within people because the easiest way crisis comes to Nigeria is through religion.
 Currently, we run kiddies programs, classes for youths, and other things.
-Right now our magazine was supposed to be out this year but due to unforeseen reason I wasn’t able to finish up, but we hoping this January insha Allah.

-AlhanIslam: In the heart of silence is the collection of poems that talks about reality, things we face, and addresses ongoing issues in the society, with two love poem in it.
-The name came from the last poem on the CD album, where it addresses domestic violence issues, and since our voices are buried in the heart of silence I decided to speak and break that silence.
+AlhanIslam: In the heart of silence is the collection of poems that talks about reality, things we face, and addresses ongoing issues in society, With two love poems in it.
+The name came from the last poem on the CD album.
+Where it addresses domestic violence issues, and since our voices are buried in the heart of silence I decided to speak and break that silence.

-AlhanIslam: I’m glad you asked this question because a lot of people think motivational speakers don’t break down, they think motivational speakers are great walls that everyone could lean on, but no matter how strong a wall is when the weight I too much it actually can crumble, and then as a human, we need that motivation to keep going.
+AlhanIslam: I’m glad you asked this question because a lot of people think motivational speakers don’t break down.
+They think motivational speakers are great walls that everyone could lean on.
+But no matter how strong a wall is when the weight is too much it actually can crumble.
+And then as humans, we need that motivation to keep going.
 So, honestly, my source of motivation is my husband, he is my stress relief honestly, I pour everything on him and end up with none.

 Ayshabintmahmud: Masha Allah!
 So, What is the greatest challenge you face Interacting with people from different parts of the world?

-AlhanIslam: Firstly, I appreciate the diversity and different views, because when you interact and meet people from different parts of the world, you experience a new culture, new belief, and a lot of other things, and that opens your mind.
-But the challenge I face is: You know when you meet someone and have to literally channel your mind from their own perspective, in regards to belief, morals and so on.
+AlhanIslam: Firstly, I appreciate the diversity and different views.
+Because when you interact and meet people from different parts of the world, you experience a new culture, new beliefs, and a lot of other things, and that opens your mind.
+But my great challenge is, You know when you meet someone and have to literally channel your mind from their own perspective, in regards to belief, morals and so on.

 Ayshabintmahmud: what are the changes you’d love to see in the world today?